twituserjosh/uSupreme/README.md

 10) copith thy' jawnz

 Note: Do a fake manual checkout and click "save this address" on supremes checkout page. (this reduces bot detection)

+WARNING: If size or color is OOS it will pick the next SMALLEST SIZE and/or RANDOM COLOR!